E-bike, scooter fires in Ottawa prompt warnings about safety | CBC News

 The commission sent a letter to 2,000 manufacturers in mid-December outlining safety concerns with products that don't meet health and safety standards.

-"There's no forced standard as of right now," said William Leishmen, who sells e-bikes at his ByWard Market shop Scooteretti and said he's not surprised fires are on the rise.
+"There's no forced standard as of right now," said William Leishmen, who sells e-bikes at his ByWard Market shop Scooteretti.
+He said he's not surprised fires are on the rise.

 Not just used in e-scooters

 Lithium-ion batteries are found in many other products, including cell phones, laptops and electric toothbrushes.
-The New York Fire Department said in an email to CBC it had investigated 320 fires resulting in 10 deaths and hundreds of injuries from products using the batteries during the same 2022 timespan.
+The New York City Fire Department said in an email to CBC it had investigated 320 fires resulting in 10 deaths and hundreds of injuries from products using the batteries during the same 2022 time span.

 Gill said the best way to ensure a product remains safe is to follow the manufacturer's specifications, get it regularly inspected, not use an aftermarket charging cord and ensure the battery is kept at room temperature and receives decent air circulation.